 Frequently Asked Questions about Music Licensing and Music Rights

-A: Yes we do… please see our music library and Record Label 021hundred.com
+A: Yes we do… please inquire our music library and Record Label 021hundred.com

-A: No we are not a music placement company, we work closely with companies and representatives that do … please see our 0 to 100 Music
+A: No we are not a music placement company, we work closely with companies and representatives that do.
+If you want to schedule a call for consultation, reach out.

 A: Yes, you need to get permission for this.
 You need to obtain a mechanical (aka compulsory) license to record and release this song.
-Please see our article on Mechanical licensing.
+Please inquire about Mechanical licensing.
 In-House could assist you in acquiring the license.

-A: Please see our article on Copyright Registration, on how to do it yourself.
+A: Please google Copyright Registration, on how to do it yourself.
+If you still have questions, reach out.

 A: Whether you are using half a second of someone else’s recording or all of it, you ALWAYS need permission.
 Please see Music Sample Clearance.
 In-House could assist you in clearing.

 A: For this kind of usage, where music is synchronized with visual content, you need two kinds of licenses: a synchronization license and a master use license.
-Please see our article on Snyc & Master License.
+Please inquire about Sync & Master License.
 In-House could assist you in acquiring these licenses.

 A. If you are just performing live (not recording) these popular songs, the venues where you perform will in most cases have performing rights agreements in place with the 3 U.S. performing rights organizations (ASCAP, BMI, SESAC).